truenas/documentation/content/SCALE/Shares/_index.md

 ![SharingNFSAddSCALE](/images/SCALE/SharingNFSAddSCALE.png "Services NFS Add")

 Use the file browser to select the dataset to be shared.
-An optional *Description* can be entered to help identify the share.
+You can enter an optional *Description* to help identify the share.
 Clicking *Save* creates the share.
 At the time of creation, you can select *Enable Service* for the service to start and to automatically start after any reboots.
 If you wish to create the share but not immediately enable it, select *Cancel*.